 Diehard fans will always buy Elvis products, but if you are hoping to make some money out of them later, make sure you buy items in the best condition you can afford, that you are sure of their authenticity, and that you keep them pristine.

 As with most collectables, rarity and condition matter most.

-Elvis memorabilia could fetch anything from £5 for a new Elvis doll to $300,000 upwards for a rare Vegas suit.
+Elvis memorabilia could fetch anything from £5 for a new Elvis doll to $300,000 upwards for a really rare Vegas suit.